AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

 *

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app
-* maintain a record of elderly profile
+* maintain a record of senior profile
-* removes the need of having physical notes of elderly profiles
+* removes the need of having physical notes of senior profiles

 ### User stories